-Font and Color buttons open dialogs that allow the user to change the font and style of the axis and the color.
+Font and Color buttons open dialogues that allow the user to change the font and style of the axis and the colour.
 The display units for frequency domain data and for the time domain data are chosen from the dropdown lists Freq Units and Time Units.
-In the ticks options, the user can set a target number of ticks using the dialog box.
-JASON will try and set the number of major ticks for the current display range as close to this target number as possible while minimizing the number of decimal places displayed on each tick.
+In the ticks options the user can set a target number of ticks using the dialogue box.
+JASON will try and set the number of major ticks for the current display range as close to this target number as possible while minimising the number of decimal places displayed on each tick.
 This is to insure that the axis labels do not look overcrowded for display and printing purposes.
 The secondary ticks are optional and can be toggled on and off using the Secondary Tick checkbox.
-The user can set the number of secondary ticks between each major tick in the Number of Ticks dialog box.
+The user can set the number of secondary ticks between each major tick in the Number of Ticks dialogue box.
 The vertical tab has the same options as the horizontal tab with the following additions.

 The axis visibility option for 1D and 2D spectra can be toggled separately using the Visible (1D plots) and Visible (2D plots) checkboxes.
-The position of the vertical axis can be swapped between the left and right-hand side of a plot using the Show on Right side checkbox and the axis labels can be displayed inside or outside the spectrum, with this option being toggled using the Outside Labels toggle box.
+The position of the vertical axis can be swapped between the left and right hand side of a plot using the Show on Right side checkbox and the axis labels can be displayed inside or outside the spectrum, with this option being toggled using the Outside Labels toggle box.
 5.2.2 Plot The plot tab has three panels containing the options that are common to all spectra or specific to 1D spectra and 2D spectra.

-Figure 39: NMR settings plot tabs The Show Grid checkbox toggles the visibility of the grid on a spectrum.
+Figure 36: NMR settings plot tabs The Show Grid checkbox toggles the visibility of the grid on a spectrum.
 The Show Title String checkbox toggles the visibility of the title on a spectrum.
-The Common tab has two buttons that open the standard font dialog.
-The Marker Font button allows the user to change the font, style and color of the crosshair marker.
+The Common tab has two buttons that open the standard font dialogue.
+The Marker Font button allows the user to change the font, style and colour of the crosshair marker.
 The Title Font button allows the user to change the font of the spectrum title.
-The Advanced Features buttons opens the dialog shown in Figure 40.
+The Advanced Features buttons opens the dialogue shown in figure 37.
 The options determine the joint zoom behaviour of a parent spectrum and an insert.

-Figure 40: The NMR settings plot advanced options The first checkbox, toggles whether the current active spectrum should send a request to update the zoom of linked spectra.
+Figure 37: The NMR settings plot advanced options The first checkbox, toggles whether the current active spectrum should send a request to update the zoom of linked spectra.
 The second checkbox toggles whether a linked spectrum acts on the request from the currently selected spectrum.
-5.2.3 Peaks The peaks tab has three main options, see Figure 41:
+5.2.3 Peaks The peaks tab has three main options, see figure 38:

-Refinement, which controls the number of iterations used when fitting the peak model to the spectral data.
-Shape Type is a dropdown list of model shapes for the peak models the current options are Generalized Lorentzian and Pseudo-Voigt.
-Peak Shape has two buttons associated with it, the Font button allows the user to change the font of the peak labels on a spectrum and the Color button allows the user to change the color of the peak labels and the peak lines.
-The Advanced button opens up a dialog box that contains all the options used in peak picking and peak fitting, see Figure 41.
+Refinement, which controls the number of iterations or cycles used when fitting the peak model to the spectral data.
+Shape Type is a dropdown list of model shapes for the peak models the current options are Generalised Lorentzian and Pseudo-Voigt.
+Peak Shape has two buttons associated with it, the Font button allows the user to change the font of the peak labels on a spectrum and the Color button allows the user to change the colour of the peak labels and the peak lines.
+The Advanced button opens up a dialogue box that contains all the options used in peak picking and peak fitting, see figure 38.
 These values should only be changed by an expert user who fully understands the peak picking process.
-Once parameters have been changed the user can save these as their new default value by checking the Set as Default tick box

-Figure 41: NMR Peak Setting
+Figure 38: NMR Peak Setting

 5.2.4 Multiplets/Integrals

 The Multiplet/Integrals tab combines the options for both analysis functionalities

-Figure 42: Multiplets and Integral Settings The options available are:
+Figure 39: Multiplets and Integral Settings The options available are: